martatris/EuroSat/README.md

         River/
         SeaLake/

 Each subfolder contains images belonging to that land use category.
+The dataset is too big, it can be downloaded from Kaggle: https://www.kaggle.com/datasets/apollo2506/eurosat-dataset

 ## Main Script
 ------------